In This Article

 Schedule your loose dental crown appointment today.

-URBN Dental is one of the most reliable dental clinics for tooth restorations in Houston, TX.
+URBN Dental is one of the most reliable dental clinic for tooth restorations in Houston, TX.
 If you have a loose dental crown, our dentists will examine your teeth and dental crowns to determine if you need a tooth crown replacement.
 For more information, please schedule your appointment at our dental clinics in Uptown or Midtown Houston, TX.